 The research paper for A&HE 5504, required of all Ed.M. students, is the core of the Ed.M. program.
 The purpose of this paper is to evidence the student’s ability to conduct independent research.
 It entails work that results in an original synthesis of a broad reading of theory and research.
 The A&HE 5504 research paper typically includes:

 (a) A rationale for the project and demonstration of an understanding of the literature of the field related to the topic(s) undertaken;

 (b) A pilot study, including data gathering and analysis and justification of research methods employed;

-(c) A critique of the pilot study, including the student’s reflections on the study’s design and methodology as well as on her/his research strengths and weaknesses; and
+(c) A critique of the pilot study, including the student’s reflections on the study’s design and methodology as well as research strengths and weaknesses; and

 (d) Implications relevant to the student’s future research.